Quantum Talents Symposium Munich

 Promoting opportunities in quantum science

-We are thrilled to host the second edition of the Quantum Talents Sympoiusm on 24 - 25 November 2025 at the Max Planck Institute of Quantum Optics, Garching.
-Each year's Symposium has a different theme, and this year will focus on quantum computing, including the development, operation and applications of quantum computers.
+We are thrilled to host the third edition of the Quantum Talents Sympoiusm on 26 - 27 October 2026 at the Max Planck Institute of Quantum Optics, Garching.

 34-DSC07808